The Higher Degrees of MPhil and PhD

 - The MPhil is an award of considerable distinction in its own right and is awarded for the successful completion of a substantial element of research or equivalent enquiry.
 The MPhil differs from the PhD only in terms of the scope of study required and the extent of the original personal contribution to knowledge.

-- More specifically, for the award of MPhil, research students must have demonstrated:
+- More specifically, for the award of MPhil, candidates must have demonstrated:

 - a systematic understanding of knowledge and a critical awareness of current problems and/or new insights much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice;